creator-js/creator-cli/README.md

 `init` is a string with the initial content of the file.

-`updates` is an array of objects defining how to update the file.
+`updates` is an array of special objects that define the updates.

 ### <a name="template-initialization"></a>Initialization